platformio/platformio-docs/ide/atom.rst

   .. warning::

       PLEASE DO NOT INSTALL CLANG 4.0.
-TEMPORARY, WE SUPPORT ONLY CLANG 3.9.
+TEMPORARILY, WE SUPPORT ONLY CLANG 3.9.

-      If you see ``Failed to find MSBuild toolsets directory`` error in the installation console, please ignore it and press any key to close this window.
-PlatformIO IDE uses only Clang completion engine that should work after it without any problems.
+      If you see a ``Failed to find MSBuild toolsets directory`` error in the installation console, please ignore it and press any key to close this window.
+PlatformIO IDE uses only the Clang completion engine, which should work after that without any problems.

 - **Linux**: Using package managers: ``apt-get install clang`` or ``yum install clang``.
 - **Other Systems**: Download the latest `Clang for the other systems <http://llvm.org/releases/download.html>`_.